aws/sagemaker-mxnet-training-toolkit/README.rst

 The "base" Dockerfile encompass the installation of the framework and all of the dependencies needed.

 Tagging scheme is based on <mxnet_version>-<processor>-<python_version>. (e.g. 0.12.1-cpu-py2)

-All “final” Dockerfiles build images using base images that use the tagging scheme above.
+All "final" Dockerfiles build images using base images that use the tagging scheme above.

 If you want to build your base docker image, then use: